DivineUgorji/TipCalculator/README.md

 # TipCalculator
-A basic tip calculator app that helps one to calculate tips for their bill nicely and efficiently.
+A basic tip calculator app that enables one to calculate tips for their bill nicely and efficiently.